-If you’re a homeowner, you may have found yourself in the position of wanting to cut down trees, clear brush, or slice up some firewood and thinking, “I need a chainsaw.”
+If you’re a homeowner, you may have found yourself in the position of wanting to cut down trees, clear brush, or cut up some firewood and thinking, “I need a chainsaw.”
 And you would be correct.
 Chainsaws aren’t just for lumberjacks anymore.

 But when you need both power and portability, gas chainsaws typically win the prize and you don’t even need to wear a red and black plaid shirt to use one.
 If a lot of tree trimming or log splitting is on your annual to-do list, a gas chainsaw that will go the distance all day long might be your best option to handle it.